 Over medium heat, heat 2 tablespoons of oil in a large cast-iron skillet or Dutch oven.

-Season the 1 ½ lbs of cubed chicken thighs with salt and pepper to taste, 1 ½ tsp turmeric, and ½ tbsp ground ginger.
+Season the 1 ½ lbs of cubed chicken thighs with salt and pepper to taste, 1 ½ teaspoon turmeric, and ½ tablespoon ground ginger.
 Add the seasoned chicken and 1 sliced onion to the stockpot and cook until the chicken is no longer pink, about 5 minutes.

-Add 2 minced garlic cloves, 1 ½ tsp garam masala, 1 ½ tsp chili powder, 1 tsp cumin, 1 tsp ground coriander, and 1 tbsp tomato paste.
+Add 2 minced garlic cloves, 1 ½ teaspoon garam masala, 1 ½ teaspoon chili powder, 1 teaspoon cumin, 1 teaspoon ground coriander, and 1 tablespoon tomato paste.
 Cook until fragrant, about 1 minute.

 Stir in 15 oz tomato sauce and 1 cup chicken stock.
 Bring to a gentle boil and cook for 10 minutes, stirring occasionally.